fac-17/week-3-MEIA/README.md

 A simple web app (ideally just a single page) that queries at least two APIs and uses the results to update the DOM.
 ![fun fun fun gif](https://media.giphy.com/media/XOXdQszYm4I3m/giphy.gif)

+## Concept

+Trainspiraton

+:train: London is one of the world's leading business centres with a public transport network to match.
+Business and travel, trains and inspiration; get a daily dose of wisdom live from trainspiration. :chart:

 ## User Stories
 We want to create a useful web app that tells users:
 * the time and date